The Anarchist Library

 The Anarchist Library is an online anarchist library and archive founded around 2007 by Aragorn!, Marco and other anarchists.
 Free to use and aimed at gathering all English-language anarchist literature, or literature translated into English, the library gradually gained increasing importance within anarchism in the early 21st century.
-In addition to collecting thousands of publications related to anarchism, it directly challenges the monopoly and private property of publishing houses by offering free access to copyrighted documents.

-While widely used and valued for its accessibility, it has drawn criticism for its primarily English-language collection and its open-submission model.
-Though the platform enables broad participation, editorial oversight in some cases results in uploads that contain errors or are incomplete.
-Project members engage in significant discussions and debates to categorize certain movements over time.

 History

 The online library was founded by Aragorn!, Marco and other anarchists around 2007.
 It emerged from anarchist circles that were then seeking to organize using the tools provided by the advent of the internet.
 Marco left it during the second half of the 2010s to establish another project, seeking a multiplicity of small anarchist libraries rather than a single one.